-Every week, at least a few companies contact me about a “fantastic opportunity to collaborate” and peddle their wares for them on here, wares that apparently no zero waster can live without.
+Every week, several companies contact me about a “fantastic opportunity to collaborate” and peddle their wares for them on here, wares that apparently no zero waster can live without.
 I can’t possibly respond to all the messages I get, so I generally ignore these pitches—even for products and services I might like.
 But when I do read some of them—like one from a dumpster rental company—I wonder to myself, have you read my blog at all?

 Zero waste is a not a consumer lifestyle.
 It’s a conserver lifestyle.